Arthur Head

-The structures remaining on the head are the Round House, the oldest remaining building in Western Australia, and the pilots' cottages, all of which are heritage listed.
+The structures remaining on the head are the Round House, the second-oldest building in Western Australia after the Wiebbe Hayes Stone Fort on West Wallabi Island, and the pilots' cottages, all of which are heritage listed.
 Passing through Arthur Head is the Whalers Tunnel that enabled ease of access to Bathers Beach, Fremantle and the Long Jetty.

 A significant part of the Arthur Head area was utilised during World War II; the slipway constructed then for submarine repairs was known as the Arthurs Head Slipway.